barbarosugurkan/portfolio-backtest-project/docs/fetch_financials.md

 - Making it more modular by separating it into functions.
 - More data validation
 - isyatirimhisse takes year input.
 When new financials are reported, the system can not only get those new financials due to lack of input.
 This should be fixed.
+- When the the first financial data is cumulative Q4 data, it can not be converted into quarterly data, therefore can not be converted into ttm data.
+Solve this.